push-based/ws_ng_perf_bankdata_23/exercises/change-detection - OnPush.md

 ### Bonus: more ChangeDetectionStrategy.OnPush

 Try to think about other components that would benefit from the `OnPush` `ChangeDetectionStrategy` and apply it.
-Make sure to first use the `<dirty-checks />` component in order to measure the improvement.
+Make sure to first use the `dirty-checks` component in order to measure the improvement.

 Feel free to ask questions if anything unexpected happens.